Virginia HOT lanes: Inside the Beltway

 During peak periods, if drivers carpool with three or more people (HOV-3), they can travel on I-66 during rush hours for free with an E-ZPass Flex set to HOV mode to travel toll-free.

 This is the first time single-occupancy vehicles are permitted to use I-66 inside the Beltway during rush hours, as the road has been subject to HOV restrictions since it opened in 1982.

-Outside the Beltway (overview)
+Outside the Beltway

 I-66 Outside the Beltway is a project that started construction in 2018, which aims to ease congestion along the corridor, ease gridlock at its most heavily used interchanges, and provide more ways to travel along the corridor.
-The project is completed in 2022.
+The project was completed in 2022.
+It runs west from the Capital Beltway to US-29 in Gainesville for 22.5 mi.
 Changes that are made along the corridor are: